-Forage radish, oilseed radish, and tillage radish are fall-seeded Brassicas that are not winter-hardy.
-These crops forms thick, white taproots that can grow 8 to 14 inches.
+Forage radish, oilseed radish, or tillage radish are late summer-seeded brassicas that are not winter-hardy.
+These crops form thick, white taproots that can grow 8-14 inches.
 Radishes are excellent at breaking up shallow layers of compacted soils; the end of the taproot can penetrate deeper layers of compaction.
 The roots die over the winter and leave channels so that the soil dries and warms up faster in the spring.
 Radishes also suppress fall weeds.
-Some vegetable growers with several brassica cash crops in their rotation are choosing to not plant this cover crop to minimize the risk of having another brassica pests and diseases host in the rotation.
+Some vegetable growers with several brassica cash crops in their rotation do not plant this cover crop to minimize the risk of having another brassica pests and diseases host in the rotation.
 Plant into a smooth seedbed.
-Sow 4 to 10 weeks before fall frost at 10 lb/A if drilled in good soil conditions or 13 lb/A if broadcast or drilled into sub-optimal condition.
+Sow 4-10 weeks before fall frost at 5-10 lb/A if drilled in good soil conditions or 10-13 lb/A if broadcast or drilled into sub-optimal condition.
 Using higher rates leads to overcrowding and weaker growth.
 Drilling gives a much better stand; broadcasting should be reserved for when the soil is too wet to drill.
 After seeding, roll the ground to improve seed-to-soil contact.
-Plant at 1/4" to 1/2" deep.
+Plant 1/4"-1/2" deep.
 Forage radish can be planted with 40 lb/A of wheat for spring cover and weed suppression.
 Higher seeding rates will produce more shading leaves good for weed suppression, while lower seeding rates will produce deeper tap roots, which help break up compaction.

 Japanese millet is an annual grass that grows about 4' tall and can provide good weed suppression.
 It is about the stature of buckwheat but has a longer lifespan so it can keep the ground covered from early summer through fall without mowing if sown heavily.
-Sow at 20 to 25 lb/A if drilled, 30 to 40 lb/A if broadcast.
+Sow at 20-25 lb/A if drilled, 30-40 lb/A if broadcast.
 It performs poorly on sandy soils without supplemental fertilization.